SSAGESLabs/PySAGES/examples/hoomd-blue/ann/Butane_ANN.md

 <!-- #region id="0W2ukJuuojAl" -->
 ANN gradually learns the free energy from a probability density estimate based on the frequency of visits to the grid on collective variable space.

-For this Colab, we are using butane as the example molecule.
+In this Colab notebook, we will use butane as an example system.
 <!-- #endregion -->

 ```python id="BBvC7Spoog82"